redroostertech/Actions.txt/docs/FAQ.md

 ---

-## Isn’t this just another API catalog?
+## Isn't this just another API catalog?
 No. Action.txt is a profile of existing discovery standards like `/.well-known/api-catalog` and OpenAPI, but adds AI-specific metadata for safe autonomous execution.

 ---